cmu-ieee/ieee-website/README.md

-This is the official website for IEEE CMU stdudent chapter.
+This is the official website for IEEE CMU stdudent chapter!